 Its release forms part of a wider campaign to use technology to improve accessibility to council services, in line with the Government’s digital inclusion strategy.

-The project began with September’s installation of two payment machines at the council’s Civic Offices in Swadlincote, which accept payments for all council services including council tax, housing rent, planning and licensing.
+The project began with an installation of two payment machines at the council’s Civic Offices in Swadlincote, which accept payments for all council services including council tax, housing rent, planning and licensing.

 You can follow the council on Twitter @SDDC or search for South Derbyshire Environmental Health on Facebook.